canjs/canjs/index.md

 $("#todos").remove();
 {% endhighlight %}

-All event handlers bound with Controller are unbound when the control is destroyed (or its element is removed).
+All event handlers bound with Control are unbound when the control is destroyed (or its element is removed).

 _Brief aside on destroy and templated event binding.
 Taken